-The reason Yuengling & Son is the oldest brewing company in America, around since 1829, is because the beer’s amazing and they’ve enjoyed great management – where good planning begins.
+The reason that Yuengling & Son is the oldest brewing company in America is because the beer is amazing and they’ve enjoyed great management – where good planning begins.
 Your first step is to test your planning skills and see just how much you can get from your business idea.
-And don’t worry, these days there’s savvy-inexpensive software that can help make the process 10x more effective is far less time.
+And don’t worry, these days there’s inexpensive software that can help make the process 10x more effective in far less time.

 Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.

 With your initial plan laid out and viability levels through the roof, it’s time to protect yourself (house, car, etc) and empower your brand by choosing a legal structure and registering it with the state.

 Most entrepreneurs form an LLC because it has all the benefits of a corporation without the disadvantages like double taxation, board of directors or corporate officers.
 However if you’re trying to take your company public or raise substantial outside capital, you should probably form a corporation.